Digitisation of the Swiss justice system

 Digital public services

-Public authorities offer their services digitally as standard (digital first).
+Public authorities offer their services digitally as standard (digital first); they are user oriented and barrier free.

 Focus themes